Anti-Discrimination and Discriminatory Harassment Policy and Procedures for Students

 Retaliation

-Intentionally interfering with the process of the Office concerning any Report made under this Policy is prohibited.
+Intentionally taking action to impede the Office’s conduct pursuant to this Policy is prohibited.
 Intentional Interference may include, but is not limited to, the following:

 • Any attempt to alter, prevent, or interfere with a Party’s or Witness’s participation in any proceeding under this Policy;